APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

    </code></pre>

  <h3>Assertions</h3>
-  assert is used as to check the code of the function itself.
+  assert is used to check the code of the function itself.
   <pre>
    <code>
     val x = sqrt(y)